Orange County Court Records

 How Long Does Orange County Keep Court Records?

-- Misdemeanor cases: Generally 5-10 years after case closure
+- Misdemeanor cases: 5 years after final judgment

-- Civil cases: Typically 10 years after final judgment
+- Civil cases: 10 years after final judgment

-- Probate cases: Generally 10 years after closing
+- Domestic relations cases: 10 years after final judgment

 Types of Courts In Orange County